Welcome to your home!

 No towels, sheets, tin foil etc may be used as drapery material.
 Tenant shall use drapery rods if provided by owner.
 Only with landlords permission may this be altered.

--Use only 1 table spoon per load of HE powder detergent (E Johnson)
+-Use only 1 table spoon per load of HE powder detergent (W Wilson location)

 -Use cold or warm water wash to conserve energy